Language

 2

-The table shows your salary converted to all eight pay frequencies.
-Your selected frequency is highlighted.
-Both Unadjusted and Adjusted values are displayed side by side for easy comparison.
+See your pay across all eight frequencies, with your selected one highlighted.
+Both Unadjusted and Adjusted columns appear side by side for easy comparison.

 3